sapporo-wes/sapporo/README.md

 ![SAPPORO - Batch Job](https://i.imgur.com/4UJ799a.png)

+## What does "useful for continuous testing of workflows" mean?

 However, even if these technologies are used, since processing is executed on a physical computer, various practical problems occur.

 - Server is shut down